 The IBM Enhanced Diagnostics diskette is a self-starting diagnostics diskette that you can use to test hardware components in your computer.
-You can create an IBM Enhanced Diagnostics diskette from the Product Recovery program or from the World Wide Web.
+Use one of the following methods to create a startable IBM Enhanced Diagnostics diskette.

-Complete the following steps to create an IBM Enhanced Diagnostics diskette from the Product Recovery program partition:
+Complete the following steps to create an IBM Enhanced Diagnostics diskette from the Product Recovery program on the hard drive partition:

-- 1. Restart the computer and watch the monitor. - 2.
-When the message To start the Product Recovery Program, Press F11 appears, quickly Press F11. - 3.
+1. Restart the computer and watch the monitor.

+- 2. When the message To start the Product Recovery Program, Press F11 appears, quickly Press F11. - 3.
 Select System utilities. - 4.
 Select Create IBM Enhanced Diagnostics Diskette. - 5.
 Follow the instructions on the screen.